humdrum-tools/humdrum-documentation/guide/ch30/index.md

 Measure numbers are incremented automatically beginning with measure 1.

 Only MIDI key-press activity (including after-touch) information is recorded.
-MIDI \"system-exclusive\" instructions and other non-key-press data are not recorded.
+MIDI "system-exclusive" instructions and other non-key-press data are not recorded.

 Each MIDI channel is represented using a separate Humdrum spine.
 New